Chapter Two: The Mighty Minifig

 training, and luck.

-This minifig's Skill of 1d6 means he rolls one six-sided die
+The minifig's Action die of means he rolls one six-sided die

 5" - see 4.1:

-The Move statistic describes how far a minifig can move in
+The Move statistic describes the distance a minifig can move in

 If hes hit by an attack doing four points of Damage or less,